Fullam History, Family Crest & Coats of Arms

 Conjecturally, the surname is descended from the tenant of the lands of Fulham, held by Fulcred who held the lands from the Bishop of London and who was recorded in the Domesday Book census of 1086.

-Important Dates for the Fullam family
+Early History of the Fullam family

 This web page shows only a small excerpt of our Fullam research.
 Another 51 words (4 lines of text) covering the years 1651, 1750, 1799, 1393, 1412, 1294 and 1519 are included under the topic Early Fullam History in all our PDF Extended History products and printed products wherever possible.